rails/rails/guides/source/constant_autoloading_and_reloading.md

 ```

 We can see in this example that the name of a class or module that belongs to a
-certaing nesting does not necessarily correlate with the namespaces at the spot.
+certain nesting does not necessarily correlate with the namespaces at the spot.

 Even more, they are totally independent, take for instance